albanrod/Python-Store-Sales-Aanalysis-EDA-/README.md

 Improved customer experience my identifying potential customers accross diffrent states,occupation,gender and age groups

-Improved sales by identifing most selling product categories and products which can help tp plan inventory and meet the demands
+Improved sales by identifing most selling product categories and products which can help to plan inventory and meet the demands